EsaLongs/EESM6000C_CL/Lab_3/Booth4_multiplier/README.md

 It takes half-width numbers’ cycles to get the output.

-You can set the width of the multiplier and adder (it instantiates an adder inside) in "define.sv".
-You should notice that you can set the MUL_WIDTH to be 4, 16, 32, 64, 128, 256, ....
-(2 ^ n) but you must make sure the ADDER_WIDTH = 2 * MUL_WIDTH, unless it won't work.
+You can set the width of the multiplier (it instantiates an adder inside) as parameter.sv".
+Please kindly know that you can set the MUL_WIDTH to be 4, 16, 32, 64, 128, 256, ....
+(2 ^ n)

 It uses ready and valid signals to handshake.